phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

 - `#![no_std]` for binary & all dependencies
 - Stack required to call Rust functions
 - Initially single-threaded
-- To just get started: 32-bit kernel playground is sufficient \
+- To just get started: 32-bit x86 kernel playground is sufficient* \
   → See my demo!
 - **Rust makes things much easier than C! `core` just works!**